FilippoMazzara/Progetto_IFO/README.md

       Tumor_Sample_Barcode <- c("tumor_sample_barcode")
       ```

-If these don’t work a second round of conversion starts where other
+If these do not work a second round of conversion starts where other
 pairings are applied in order to address different possible standards
 and the missing columns that can be inferred from the other data are
 computed like so: